frc1418/2015-vision/README.md

 Other developed ideas/features
 ----------------------------

-We played around with alot of features this year.
+We played around with a lot of features this year.
 All of our scrapped code can be found in scratchpad/

 Authors